 Health Consequences Of High BMI

-BMI is key in determining obesity and overweight.
+BMI is essential in determining obesity and overweight.
 It is calculated using one’s weight and height.
 It is an estimate of the body fat one has and a good indication of their risk for particular diseases that are impacted by body fat.
-The higher one’s BMI is, the higher the risk of heart disease, type 2 diabetes, high blood pressure, particular cancers, gall stones and breathing problems.
+The higher one’s BMI is, the higher the risk of heart disease, type 2 diabetes, high blood pressure, particular cancers, gallstones and breathing problems.

 Although BMI is a good indicator of body fat and overall health, it has some limitations.
 First, it overestimates body fat in people with a high muscular build such as athletes.
 Secondly, it easily underestimates body fat in individuals who have lost muscle such as the elderly.
-BMI should therefore not be taken as face value.
-A lot of other elements must be considered before one is considered overweight, underweight or even obese.
+BMI should therefore not be taken at face value.
+A lot of other elements must be considered before one is seen as overweight, underweight or even obese.